mgrouchy/mikegrouchy.com/content/blog/2013/03/yes-your-code-does-need-comments.md

 it is abundantly clear what the code is doing, is the least useful type of comment you can write.

-> "Code is far better describing what code does than English so just write clear code"
+> "Code is far better describing what code does than English, so just write clear code"

 This is usually the blowback you get from comments like the ones above.
 I don't disagree, programming languages are definitely more precise then English.
 What I